 Growing All Year In A Grow Tent

 The first is potentially the most common use of a grow tent, and that is to have an indoor garden to grow plants to full maturity the whole year round with multiple harvests per year.
+Learn more in my article, Do You Need A Tent To Grow Indoors?
 Depending on how many plants you can fit in the grow tent while still allowing space for proper growth, this is a good investment.

 To get the best efficiency out of your grow tent, you’ll want to utilize the wall space with vertical gardens and use a Tower Garden or other type of freestanding vertical garden in the middle of the space.